 The Chair of Ergonomics (LfE) at the Technical University of Munich deals with the design and evaluation of human-machine interaction and the anthropometric design of technical systems.
 In particular, #safety, #efficiency of use and user satisfaction and acceptance in different usage scenarios play an important role.

 The Chair of Automotive Engineering (FTM) at the Technical University of Munich deals with all mobility requirements.
 Research is carried out on various aspects of vehicle concepts, with a focus on electromobility and automated driving.
 FTM's work in the UNICARagil project focuses on the development of a #control centre for automated vehicle fleets including tele-operated driving and the implementation of the autoTAXI use case.

-The Chair of Automotive Mechatronics at the Institute for Internal Combustion Engines and Automotive Engineering (IVK) at the University of Stuttgart is headed by Prof. Hans-Christian Reuss and conducts research in the fields of electrics/electronics, electromobility, accumulators, automation, networking, software and simulation.
+The Chair of Automotive Mechatronics at the Institute of Automotive Engineering (IFS) at the University of Stuttgart is headed by Prof. Hans-Christian Reuss and conducts research in the fields of electrics/electronics, electromobility, accumulators, automation, networking, software and simulation.
 In the project UNICARagil the IVK is responsible for the mechatronic architecture, the brain stem hardware as well as the energy supply including thermal conditioning.

 Institut für Mess-, Regel- und Mikrotechnik (MRM)

 The MRM of the University of Ulm, headed by Prof. Klaus Dietmayer, conducts research in the fields of automated driving and driver assistance systems, electromobility, automation and robotics as well as the diagnosis and modelling of battery cells.
 In UNICARagil the MRM is responsible for the realization of generic sensor modules for driving environment detection, vehicle environment modeling as well as methods for strategic behavior generation of the automated vehicle based on the current situation and driving mission.